 Baseband A baseband is a 2 GHz wide portion of the available signal (effectively 1.875 GHz because of filters between the receiver and correlator) which is digitized at the antenna.
 Up to four 2 GHz wide basebands are delivered to the ALMA correlators (see Figure 31).
 For the dual polarization receivers (e.g. Bands 3-8), up to two basebands can be placed in each sideband, or all four in one sideband.
-(Double sideband receivers such as Bands 9 and 10 have the same basebands in both sidebands simultaneously, though in Cycle 7 it is possible to separate out the signal from the unwanted image sideband.
+(Double sideband receivers such as Bands 9 and 10 have the same basebands in both sidebands simultaneously, though it is possible to separate out the signal from the image sideband.
 (See Sideband)) The user-selected correlator configuration determines how many basebands are ultimately used, where they are placed in the available IF range, and which correlation products are produced (single, dual, or full polarization).
 (See Spectral Window; Sideband)

 Figure 31: A graphical view of basebands and sidebands.
 Basebands may be tuned to overlap if the user wishes, or may be located so as to maximize the total bandwidth (as shown).
 Each baseband may be further subdivided into as many as 8 spectral windows.
-Up to four spectral windows per baseband will be available during Cycle 7.
+Up to four spectral windows per baseband are available.

 Baseline A pair of any two antennas in the array.
 The angular frequency that a given baseline measures is related to the instantaneous foreshortened distance between the two antennas relative to the source and to the wavelength of the observed emission.
-An array of N antennas will have N(N-1)/2 baselines, so the 50-antenna 12-m Array will have 1225 baselines.
-In Cycle 7, at least 43 antennas provide 903 or more baselines in the 12-m Array.
+An array of N antennas will have N(N-1)/2 baselines, so the 50-antenna 12-m